Sumitrathore10/Uber/server/readme.md

 ## 🚀 Project Description

 This project provides a secure and scalable backend for an Uber clone ride booking platform.
-It currently supports user authentication features including registration (with input validation and password hashing), login (JWT-based authentication with HTTP-only cookies), and logout (with JWT token blacklisting for security).
+It currently supports user authentication features including registration (with input validation and password hashing), login (JWT-based authentication with HTTP-only cookies), logout (with JWT token blacklisting for security), and user profile retrieval.

 ### ✅ Currently Implemented Features